 Yes.
-At the end of each tour, YOU decide how much to pay.
+At the end of each tour, YOU decide what it was worth.
 If you found your guide to be both informative and entertaining, pay and tip him commensurately.
-(Other walking tour guides charge between $20 and $30 per person.)
+(Other walking tour guides charge between $25 and $40 per person.)

 Can I pay/tip with a credit card?

 Yes !
 We have Square to process cards, using a mobile phone, upon completion of the tour.

 Is there a limit to the number of people you will take on any given tour?

 The maximum number of guest per tour and the spaces available are shown in the RSVP box in the tour description.